-- 1.1 Having adopted a carbon reduction plan in 2019 in response to the climate emergency, with the aim to be carbon neutral by 2035, the Council has placed an increase emphasis on the planting and care for new and existing tree cover throughout the Council.
-Our Community Plan sets out the Council's objectives to enhance and protect the district's natural environment, including a commitment to plant over 10,000 trees by 2023.
+- 1.1 Having adopted a carbon reduction plan in 2019 in response to the climate emergency, with the aim to be carbon neutral by 2035, the council has placed an increase emphasis on the planting and care for new and existing tree cover throughout the council.
+Our Community Plan sets out the council's objectives to Enhance and protect the district's natural environment, including a commitment to plant over 10,000 trees by 2023.
 This target has already been met through community giveaways and direct planting.
-This included the creation of a new woodland at Vicar Water Country Park in conjunction with Sherwood Forest Trust. - 1.2 Throughout the process of identifying sites and funding, it was identified that the council lacked clear strategies and policies on the planting and care of trees, both on its own land and in the wider district.
-To begin the process of addressing this shortfall, this strategy has been developed.
+This included the creation of a new woodland at Vicar Water Country Park in conjunction with Sherwood Forest Trust. - 1.2 Throughout the process of identifying sites and funding, it was identified that the Council had an opportunity to develop a strategy, with associated supported policies, on the planting and care of trees, both on its own land and in the wider district.
+To begin the process, this strategy has been developed.

-2.0 Proposal/Options Considered
+2.0 Proposal